 Ryan Ermey: Go get your 17 cents a cup coffee.

 Sandy Block: So my deal is also subscription, but I think it's one that is worth looking at and it is this latest trend of ugly produce subscription services.
-The idea behind these, the most well known ones are Hungry Harvest, Imperfect Produce and Market Misfits, they're modeled after CSAs which I have used before where you contract with a farm to provide you with a box of fruit or vegetables once a week.
+The idea behind these, the most well known ones are Hungry Harvest (opens in new tab), Imperfect Produce (opens in new tab) and Market Misfits (opens in new tab), they're modeled after CSAs which I have used before where you contract with a farm to provide you with a box of fruit or vegetables once a week.

 Ryan Ermey: What does CSA stand for?